seto/seto/README.md

 I believe in the power of automation to improve efficiency, and I’m always exploring new technologies.

 ## 🚀 About me:
-- **🤖 Intelligent Systems**: Building smart solutions using the Django-Angular stack and low-code platforms.
+- **🤖 Intelligent Systems**: Building smart solutions using the Django-Angular stack, machine learning and low-code platforms.
 - **⚙️ Automation**: Automating tasks and processes to save time and boost productivity.
 - **🌱 IoT Exploration**: Diving into the world of RaspberryPi and Arduino for hands-on projects.
 - **🐍 Pythonista**: Writing elegant Python code to solve various challenges.